hanselmandrew/daily-coding-problems/6/readme.md

   01 XOR 10   ->  11
 ```

-.
-Shows that the left bit is the same, but the right bit is different.
-If you have the
+The first line shows that the left bit is the same (0), but the right bit is different (1).
+If you have the XOR value, the next value can be calculated with XOR and PREV.

 Given that it is a doubly linked list, I would think it could be indexed from the beginning or the end.